BaptisteTomasin/Federated-Learning-Frameworks/data/README.md

     ./mnist.sh

 This file downloads the dataset and stock it in a new folder named [mnist_data](/data/MNIST/mnist_data).
-To work with this dataset you will install **mlxtend**, with the following command:
+To work with this dataset, you will install **mlxtend**, with the following command:

     pip install mlxtend

-To do the experiment we have to distribute the data, with the file [data_idx_generator.py](/data/MNIST/data_idx_generator.py).
-You can run it with the following command:
+To carry out the experiment, we have to distribute the data, with the file [data_idx_generator.py](/data/MNIST/data_idx_generator.py).
+You can execute it with the following command:

     python data_idx_generator.py